Published in News

 Washington Post claims to have found the smoking gun

-the US has admitted that it developed the Flame Malware and Israel has hinted at its involvement, both nations were involved according to the Washington Post
+While the US has admitted that it developed the Flame Malware and Israel has hinted at its involvement, both nations were involved according to the Washington Post.

 It quoted unnamed "Western officials with knowledge of the effort" as its sources so it must be true.
 The malware was discovered after the UN noticed data disappearing from PCs in the Middle East.
 The Post claimed the US National Security Agency, the CIA and Israel's military had collaborated on the project.